tdg5/stats-learning-notes/chapter-03-linear-regression.md

 statistical methods.

 Regrettably, there are a total of $$ 2^{p} $$ models that contain subsets of $$ p $$ predictors.
-Because of this, an efficient an automated means of choosing a smaller subset of models is needed.
+Because of this, an efficient and automated means of choosing a smaller subset of models is needed.
 There are a number of statistical approaches to limiting the range of possible models.